 Don’t leave your instruments to soak for an extended period of time as this can increase the risk of rust and tarnish occurring.

 If your manufacturer recommends it, instruments may be ultrasonically cleaned to assist with removing persistent debris adhered to your Podiatry instruments.
-All LuxeMED Podiatry clippers are ultrasonically cleared and lubricated with a sterilisation safe lubricant prior to shipping to ensure your instruments are ready to sterilise when you receive them.
+Remember to use distilled water in your ultrasonic cleaner.

 Using an ultrasonic cleaner to remove debris from your LuxeMED clippers should be done sparingly.
 The strong vibrations can cause debris and residue built up in the hinge to become stiff – restricting the function of the clippers.
 Remember to apply a concentrated oil based lubricant following the use on an ultrasonic cleaner to ensure that the hinges of the clippers remain lubricated.

 Once you have removed the visible contaminants from your instruments, its time to sterilise them using an autoclave.
 The sterilisation requirements vary across the different regions so be sure that you’re informed on the correct standards required in your region.

 The lubrication of hinges on your Podiatry clippers, scissors and other instruments should not need to be completed routinely.
 The ‘stiffness’ or ‘stickyness’ felt in hinges of instruments may be a result of inadequate cleaning or drying before sterilising, improper cleaning techniques or poor quality cleaning solutions.
 Another cause of damage may be an ineffective drying cycle in your steam style autoclave.